ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/E-071.PNG)

-    Recall that we had installed a **Tokenizer utility** extension in VSTS in Step [C].
+    Recall that we had installed a **Tokenizer utility** extension in VSTS in Section [C].
 We will now use this extension to update the container image *Tag value* in Kubernetes deployment manifest file *./k8s-scripts/app-update-deploy.yaml*.
 Open/View the deployment manifest file in an editor (vi) and search for variable **__Build.BuildNumber__**.
 When we re-run (execute) the *Build* pipeline, it will generate a new tag (Build number) for the *po-service* container image.
 The *Tokenizer* extension will then substitute the latest tag value in the substitution variable.

     Click on the ** + ** symbol beside **Agent job** and search for text **Tokenize with** in the *Search* text box (besides **Add tasks**).
 Click on **Add**.
 See screenshot below.